rust-lang/book/second-edition/src/ch11-02-running-tests.md

 test result: FAILED.
 1 passed; 1 failed; 0 ignored; 0 measured
 ```

-Note that the output for the tests and the test results is interleaved; this is
+Note that the output for the tests and the test results are interleaved; the
-because the tests are running in parallel as we talked about in the previous
+reason is that the tests are running in parallel, as we talked about in the
-section.
-Try using both the `--test-threads=1` option and the `--nocapture`
+previous section.
+Try using the `--test-threads=1` option and the `--nocapture`
-flag and see what the output looks like then!
+flag, and see what the output looks like then!

 ### Running a Subset of Tests by Name